 Photo of Katrine Magas Katrine Magas

-Katrine Magas is an associate in the Tax Department and a member of the Employee Benefits & Executive Compensation Group.
+Katrine Magas is a senior counsel in the Tax Department and a member of the Employee Benefits & Executive Compensation Group.

-Katrine Magas is an associate in the Tax Department and a member of the Employee Benefits & Executive Compensation Group.
+Katrine Magas is a senior counsel in the Tax Department and a member of the Employee Benefits & Executive Compensation Group.

 Katrine works with public and private companies on their executive compensation arrangements and employee benefit plans both on day-to-day matters and in connection with corporate transactions or financings.
 In her practice, Katrine provides expertise on complex tax issues arising under Internal Revenue Code Section 280G, 409A and 162(m).
 She also assists clients in designing, implementing and administering short- and long-term cash and equity incentive plans.